-Now that we know some theory behind sales objectives, let’s take a look at a few sales objectives and their examples.
+Now that we know some theories behind sales objectives, let’s take a look at a few sales objectives and their examples.

 1. Reduce Sales Cycle Time by Automating Emails to Prospects/Customers

-This could entail using a CRM system to collect lead names, contact details and information.
-Then, using an email automation software to automatically send emails for brand introduction, the announcement of offers, sale confirmation, shipment/delivery notification, periodic support reminders etc.
+This could entail using a CRM system to collect lead names, contact details, and information.
+Then, use email automation software to automatically send emails for brand introduction, the announcement of offers, sale confirmation, shipment/delivery notification, periodic support reminders, etc.

 2. Finding Qualified Leads by Setting Daily and Weekly Prospecting Goals